rostislav-nikitin/coasyncpp/README.md

 ## Usage

-Library provides three gradation of the coroutines: core, expected, variant.
+The library provides three gradations of the coroutines: core, expected, and variant.
-The only difference between them is a return type.
+The only difference between them is the return type.

 ### Core

-Core functionality represented in the `coasyncpp::core` namespace.
+Core functionality is represented in the `coasyncpp::core` namespace.

 Let's look at the next example: